adangert/JoustMania/README.md

 cd JoustMania
 sudo ./setup.sh
 ```
-once booted up again if you have the bluetooth adapters, disable the on-board bluetooth
+If you have the bluetooth adapters, disable the on-board bluetooth
 ```
 sudo ./disable_internal_bluetooth.sh
 ```